rayrednet/twibbonizer/README.md

 Easily add a **twibbon** and **watermark** to multiple images at once! 🎨✨

+## ❓ What is a Twibbon?
+A **twibbon** is a **transparent overlay** that people add to their profile pictures or images to show support for a cause, campaign, or branding.
+Twibbonizer helps you easily apply twibbons to multiple images with optional watermarking.

 ## 🌟 Features
 - **Batch Processing:** Upload multiple images and apply the twibbon/watermark in one go.
 - **Customizable Output:** Adjust output resolution, watermark opacity, size, and position.